 Fred DeLuca, Subway’s leader, managed to withstand the growing popularity of other quick-service chains such as McDonald’s and 7-Eleven.

 At the age of 17, DeLuca decided to take Psychology at the University of Bridgeport in Connecticut.
 Working in a hardware store was not enough to finance his tuition for college then so he asked Dr. Peter Buck, a nuclear physicist, for help.

-With $1,000, Peter’s Super Submarine was up and running at DeLuca’s hometown – Bridgeport in 1965. offering only a variety of sandwiches and salads, DeLuca’s sub shop made a big hit in the fast food chain industry and eventually changed its name to Subway.
+With $1,000, Peter’s Super Submarine was up and running at DeLuca’s hometown – Bridgeport in 1965.
+Offering a variety of sandwiches and salads, DeLuca’s sub shop made a big hit in the fast-food industry and eventually changed its name to Subway.